-Radio astronomy is a science whose progress is driven by the pace of technological improvements for the benefit of its research instrumentation.
-These instruments represent the most advanced radio technology existing today and are at the forefront of all associated technologies.
+Radio astronomy is a science whose progress is driven by the pace of technological improvements to its research instrumentation.
+The instruments that are employed must be at the forefront of the associated technologies.

-Radio astronomy has no control over the naturally generated radio signals that need to be detected.
-As a result radio astronomers have been forced to design and build antennas with the largest collecting areas, receivers of the highest sensitivity and with the lowest noise temperatures, and -in general- instrumentation that defines the state-of-the-art in signal reception and data analysis.
+Since radio astronomy has no control over the natural radio signal transmitters that are attempted to detect radio astronomers has been forced to develop antennas with the largest collecting area, receivers of the highest sensitivity, and -in general-instrumentation that defines the state-of-the-art in signal reception and data analysis.
 The technical requirements of radio astronomy have directly or indirectly fostered technological innovations of very wide applicability.
 Examples are:

-- Sensitive microwave receiving systems, including high-gain antennas, low-noise receivers, solid-state oscillators and frequency multipliers, cryogenics now available also on some of the most sophisticated telecommunication systems; - Data correlation and recording technology, as a precursor of all types of modern digital techniques; - Image restoration techniques that are extremely important on all environmental surveys; - Time and frequency atomic standards, reaching the ultimate performance in measurement accuracy and precision (uncertainty levels of few parts in 10-16); - Remote sensing, satellite navigation, position determination, and geodetics; - Computer languages and software development
+- Sensitive microwave receiving systems, including high-gain antennas, low-noise receivers, solid-state oscillators and frequency multipliers, cryogenics; - Data correlation and recording technology; - Image restoration techniques; - Time and frequency standards; - Remote sensing, navigation, position determination, and geodesy; - Computer languages and software development